An Evoking from the Stars - XTales (Aliens, Love, 10-20 mins., Creepypasta)

 "What did you do to your daughter?
 Why doesn't she remember anything?"
 I responded.

-He ignored my question just like I did his, and he sent in, "You have to go," to which I sent away—
+He ignored my question just like I ignored his, and he sent in, "You have to go," to which I sent away—

 "No, I've come for her.
 I won't go without her."

 All this happened in an instant.
-She didn't even realize anything, and she asked, "Father, is it true?
+My soulmate didn't even realise it and asked, "Father, is it true?
 Is it all true?"

-He looked at her then nodded after a second.
+He looked at her and then nodded after a second.

 "Then why don't I remember anything?"